Illegals Will Now Vote in San Francisco as It Sinks Into Further Decline

 The “s***hole” city of San Francisco voted to let illegal aliens vote for Board of Education members and in local elections.
 They will let people from foreign lands decide their politics.
-These Democrats are the people who carry on about Russian meddling but don’t mind anonymous people, including criminals, terrorists, and ne’er-do-wells meddling in their affairs.
+These Democrats are the same people who carry on about Russian meddling but don’t mind anonymous people, including criminals, terrorists, and ne’er-do-wells meddling in their affairs.

 ABC News reported: